telerik/ajax-docs/controls/drawer/functionality/templates.md

 * `class='k-icon'` class - makes an element with an icon size.
 Usually combined with enabled Mini Mode;
 * `class='k-item-text'` class - signs the element that contains the item's text

+On the server-side, the `ItemsTemplate` can be set as a string.
+Check out the [Create Drawer items server-side]({%slug drawer/how-to/create-items-server-side%}) how-to article for more information how to easily create items on the server and translate them to a string.

 ## Mini Template

 A template that is visible when the Drawer is collapsed and Mini Mode is enabled.
 It is useful when the icons of the Collapsed and Expanded items need to be different.